IRCAD/sight/modules/ui/qt/README.md

 - **activity::SSelector**: displays a selector allowing to choose between different activities.
 - **activity::SSequencer**: displays an activity stepper that allows to follow the workflow of an application.
 - **activity::SView**: displays activities in a single view.
-- **activity::SWizard**: selects the data required by an activity in order to create an `ActivitySeries`.
+- **activity::SWizard**: selects the data required by an activity in order to create an `Activity`.

 ### Calibration

 - **SCalibrationInfoEditor**: handles calibration points acquisition.
 - **SCameraConfigLauncher**: adds cameras to a camera series and launches configurations to calibrate them.
 - **SCameraInformationEditor**: displays the intrinsic calibration of a camera.
-- **SCameraSeriesEditor**: displays the extrinsic calibration of a camera series.
+- **SCameraSetEditor**: displays the extrinsic calibration of a camera series.
 - **SDisplayCalibrationInfo**: displays calibration images.
 - **SImagesSelector**: allows to add images to a `data::Vector` from a `data::FrameTL`.
 - **SIntrinsicEdition**: sets the intrinsic parameter information.
 It displays a dialog to change the resolution of your calibration, and computes the new intrinsic parameters.